civictheme/docs/README.md

 ### Drupal theme

-[Drupal theme](https://www.drupal.org/project/civictheme) is an implementation of the Component Library for Drupal CMS.
+[Drupal theme](https://www.drupal.org/project/civictheme) is an implementation of the UI Kit for Drupal CMS.

 The theme contains all necessary configurations and code to connect the CMS data with the components.